longturn/freeciv21/docs/Manuals/client-manual.rst

 from the center of the screen, the faster the map canvas will move per mouse click.
 You can also use two-finger gestures on your mouse/trackpad to swipe up, down, left, and right.

-One other feature of the :guilabel:`Map View` is the ability to middle-click on a unit and a pop-up widget will appear giving you some information about the unit. :numref:`Unit Information`, gives an example of a :unit:`Howitzer`.
+One other feature of the :guilabel:`Map View` is the ability to middle-click on a unit (via the :ref:`Popup Tile Info Shortcut <shortcut-popup-tile-info>`.
+After a middle-click a popup widget will appear giving you some information about the tile. :numref:`Unit Information`, gives an example of a :unit:`Howitzer` on Plains.
+The popup information widget gives a great deal of information about the coordinates of the tile, terrain type, and infrastructure improvements made to the tile.
+If a unit is on the tile, as in our example, you are also given details about the unit.

 .. _Unit Information:
 .. figure:: /_static/images/gui-elements/unit-info.png